Table of Contents

 Muscle relaxants cause high levels of drowsiness.
-Chlorzoxazone and metaxalone can cause liver failure, so the people with liver diseases should use them with caution.
-Dantrolene is also toxic to the liver, and carisoprodol use results in dependence.
+Chlorzoxazone and metaxalone can cause liver failure, so people with liver diseases should use them with caution.
+Dantrolene is also toxic to the liver, and carisoprodol use results in independence.

 Anti-anxiety medications, particularly the benzodiazepine class of drugs, cause drowsiness.
 They also result in withdrawal symptoms, so a sudden withdrawal from benzodiazepines may cause seizures and even death.

 Antidepressants also cause drowsiness.
 Tricyclic antidepressants interact with many drugs to produce fatal results, affecting the heart.